quaderno/quaderno-developers/source/index.html.md

 <li>There's a global 200 documents cap.
 If you need to create more you'll have to remove some of your previous documents.
 You can remove all your documents by navigating to <strong>You > Purge</strong> your data at any time.
 </li>
 <li>Tax IDs (VAT numbers, ABN, etc.) are not validated in the Sandbox (**)</li>
 <li>Only state tax rates are returned by the Taxes API.
-Local tax rates will not be returned.</li>
+Local tax rates will not be returned, with the exception of 90049, 10128, 60611, and 33132 for testing purposes.</li>
 <li>Tax thresholds are not updated in the Sandbox.</li>
 </ul>
 </aside>